swig/swig/Doc/Manual/Javascript.md

 With [WebKit](http://www.webkit.org/) there is an modern and open-source browser implementations available which can be embedded into an application.
-At the moment, [Chromium Embedded Framework](http://code.google.com/p/chromiumembedded/) can not extended as CEF does not provide access to the V8 engine, but instead comes with its own extension mechanism.
+At the moment, [Chromium Embedded Framework](http://code.google.com/p/chromiumembedded/) can not be extended as CEF does not provide access to the V8 engine, but instead comes with its own extension mechanism.

 SWIG Javasript currently supports **JavascriptCore**, the Javascript engine used by `Safari`,